christianfinckler1212/spring-boot-base/README.md

 Intellij Java Compiler Settings:

-Add following jvm parameter to be able to generate error messages from parameter names:
+Add following jvm parameter to be able to generate error messages from parameter names (For validation errors):

     $ -parameters

 Build artefact:

     $ gradle build

+Enable Annotation Processing in IntelliJ settings for lombok

 ## Startup